Mileage descriptions are a key component of selling used vehicles; understand what the law requires

 This guidance is for England, Scotland and Wales

 The mileage indicated by the odometer of a car is a description, and as such it will be regarded as an accurate indication of the distance travelled by the vehicle.
 Traders are expected to carry out checks to make sure the description is accurate, as it is likely to be information that would affect a consumer's decision whether or not to purchase the vehicle.
-If the odometer reading is incorrect you must not refer to it in any description - for example, on business paperwork, websites or advertisements.
+If the odometer reading is incorrect, you must not refer to it in any description - for example, on business paperwork, websites or advertisements.

 Displaying an incorrect odometer reading may be a misleading action.
-In addition, you must tell the consumer the true mileage if known, as failure to do this may be a 'misleading omission' (another CPRs term).
+In addition, you must tell the consumer the true mileage if known, as failure to do this may be a 'misleading omission' (another DMCCA term).

 There are a number of practices that would undoubtedly constitute a misleading action or omission and are therefore prohibited, including: